 After a licensee permanently ceases power operations, the inspection program for decommissioning power reactor facilities considers the following: (1) there will likely be initial, short-term, resident inspector coverage; (2) licensee decommissioning programs and procedures should be comparable to the rigor, quality, and effectiveness of those used during power reactor operation; (3) few immediate changes would be expected in the technical ability and safety perspective of the licensee's staff and management; and (4) the primary safety significant activities would consist of maintaining safe reactor shutdown, conducting safe fuel handling and storage, and placing systems that are no longer necessary for safe facility operation into a storage or de-energized configuration.

-During the period with a resident inspector still assigned at a permanently shutdown reactor unit , the site-specific inspection effort will be based on the operating reactor inspection program (IMC 2515).
+During the period with a resident inspector still assigned at a permanently shutdown reactor unit and until the unit is certified permanently defueled, the site-specific inspection effort will be based on the operating reactor inspection program (IMC 2515).
 Section 2515-15, “Baseline Inspection Guidance for Power Reactors Preparing for Transition to Decommissioning Phase,” gives additional guidance for inspectors to use during this transition phase.
 After the licensee certifies permanent fuel removal from the reactor vessel, IMC 2561 is implemented for the remainder of the decommissioning process, and the licensee is removed from oversight under the operating power reactor inspection program.
 The licensee is informed of the transition in oversight programs as specified in IMC 0305, “Operating Reactor Assessment Program.”
+The regional branch with responsibility for decommissioning inspections should be the lead for this communication.
 After implementation of the decommissioning power reactor inspection program, resident inspector (or region-based) direct inspection effort will be based on the “Transition” column of Appendix A, Section II, until the facility has fully transferred to a decommissioning status (i.e., the licensing basis reflects the decommissioning approach and project management responsibility has been transferred from NRR to NMSS).
+This transition may take a couple of years.
 Therefore, resident inspectors assigned at decommissioning facilities can be temporarily detailed to other sites or assignments, as necessary, to support the NRC's mission.

 At a single unit power reactor facility that has just entered permanent shutdown, one of the two resident inspectors could be detailed away from the site shortly after the establishment of safe reactor shutdown.
 The remaining resident inspector should stay at the site for a pre-determined period as agreed upon by the applicable regional and headquarters Division Directors.
 Considerations for establishing this time period include if the licensee: (1) plans to enter active decontamination and dismantlement, or if licensee operational performance dictates, the remaining resident inspector could stay at the site for up to a year; (2) plans to enter SAFSTOR, the length of service of the remaining inspector would be based, in part, on the licensee's decommissioning schedule and the NRC's assessment of licensee performance, and should typically not exceed 6 months; or (3) had a significant operational event or accident prior to permanent shutdown, the assignment of NRC staff to the site would be based solely on NRC management discretion, not subject to the guidance in this section.
 For scenarios (1) and (2) above, and for the multi-unit discussion below, the assignment of a resident inspector in excess of the 6-month and 12-month periods described should be justified and documented in a memo to file, created by the Division of Reactor Projects and agreed upon by the applicable regional and headquarters Division Directors.